SparklePigBang/cunt-soul/README.md

 \* 'Almost any' means that the card in question can be placed on any card that does not specifically disallow the play of that card.
 E.g. a `6` cannot be played on a `7` higher, a `10` cannot be played after a `3`.

-Note that every card power stacks (so placing two `8`'s skips two people).
+Every card power stacks (so placing two `8`s skips two people).
+Note that this has no effect on the `Q`s for the following reason: Though playing multiple `Q`s should require the player to play multiple cards together, mulitple `Q`s can also be interpreted as a string of `Q`s, where each is played because of the previous' power.

 There is one non card specific effect, whenever `4` cards of the same value are played consecutively, they burn.